 - Capture the actions you will proactively take to minimise the likelihood of these potential risks happening.

-- Create a contingency plan in case alert levels change.
+- Create a contingency plan in case traffic light settings change.

 - Set dates to monitor each potential risk as part of your project planning.